deepjavalibrary/djl-serving/serving/docs/lmi/deployment_guide/testing-custom-script.md

 mpirun -N 4 --allow-run-as-root python3 test.py
 ```

+Note: Use the `mpirun` only when OPTION_MPI_MODE=true.
+Otherwise, run it as simple python script.

-## Running with custom model script
+## Tutorial 2: Running with custom model script

 Let's create a file called `hello_world.py` and this will be the handler for us to use.